forestbiotech-lab/PHENO-old/README.md

 Refer to mysql directory to get creation scripts.

 ### Database connection
- To connecto the the mysql database you should set up the varibles:
+ To connect to the the mysql database you should set up the variables:
  * db_host
  * db_user
  * db_port